justineuroCE/GCD-Project/CodeBook.md

 For Goal 5, to get the overall means (means of means) of the nine variables in the study:

 * Step 7 --- I created the R function **createMeanVar** that takes a data frame (10299 x 9) containing the means of one of the nine variables then calculates the mean of the means (row means), an activity at a time, by subject ID.
-The image of **createMeavar** is a data frame of dimension 30 x 1 (30 subjects as rows, mean of means of the variable specified as column).
+The image of **createMeaVar** is a data frame of dimension 30 x 1 (30 subjects as rows, mean of means of the variable specified as column).
 See lines 150-205.
 * Step 8 --- I then used **createMeanVar** to process the nine data frames of variable means to get nine 30 x 1 data frames of overall means.
 The ID, testOrTrain, and these nine data frames were bounded column-wise to produce a data frame with dimensions 30 x 11.
 See lines 212-226.